karchern/ggstripes/README.md

 The package provides a single function `geom_stripes` which can be used like any other geom in ggplot2.

-It only works if the scale is discrete.
+It only works if the scale is discrete, and if you set the aesthetics in the call for `ggplot`.
+Sorry about that.

 ``` r
 library(ggplot2)